garyk295/madridapiclab2/index.md

       <img src="/madridapiclab2/images/2-8-2.png" width="450">

-### 2.9 Calling the Payments API to reserve the payment
+### 2.9 Calling the Payments API to initiate the payment

+Everything is now set up from a financial institution perspective (the APIs are published) and from a third party provider perspective (an application is registered and subscribed to the APIs).
+It is therefore time to start testing the end-to-end flow of making a payment.

+Note in reality these the end-to-end payment process would be orchestrated by an application, however for the purposes of the lab, we will do them manually to understand the sequence of events.

+The first step is to initiate the payment by calling the POST /payments API.

 1. On the left hand side, click on the payment API to expand the operations
 2. Click on the POST /payments API
 3. Scroll down until you can see the tester for this API on the right hand side